Fall Undergraduate Research Open House

 2020 Undergraduate Research and Creative Activity Open House

-The Undergraduate Research Center hosted its second annual Open House on Nov.
+The Undergraduate Research Center hosted its third annual Open House on Nov.
 10, 2020, both in-person and virtually showcasing poster presentations by recent Undergraduate Research Experience and Creative Activity (URECA) recipients.
 This hybrid event offered attendees an equal opportunity to learn about URECA student's experiences in mentored research.

 Read the MTSU News coverage of the 2020 event!